geoserver/geoserver/doc/en/user/source/services/wms/time.rst

 Specifying a list of times
 --------------------------

-GooServer can also accept a list of discrete time values.
+GeoServer can also accept a list of discrete time values.
 This is useful for some applications such as animations, where one time is equal to one frame.

 The elements of a list are separated by commas.